 The penultimate stage of the Harzer-Hexen-Stieg leads you over narrow hiking trails and along the Bode, whose valley is now slowly getting narrower.
 Alluvial forests, meadows and dense, young forests line your path and in the upper area of the dam there are mighty beeches at the edge of the path.

 Today you can expect the grand finale of the Harzer-Hexen-Stieg and with the rugged Bodetal definitely one of the most beautiful sections of the tour.
-While steep granite walls rise up to 250 meters on both sides, in the middle of the valley the Bode rushes between the smoothly ground rocks.
-The "Grand…
+While steep granite walls rise up to 250 meters on both sides, the Bode rushes through the smooth rocks in the middle of the valley.
+The "Grand Canyon…

 Hiking Collection by Renée